f4z3r/vault-workshop/README.md

   ghcr.io/f4z3r/vault-workshop:v0.0.2
 ```

-Then navigate `http://localhost:8888` in your browser.
+Then navigate to `http://127.0.0.1:8888` in your browser.
 You will find the modules under the
 `./modules/`.
 Ideally start with `01-introduction.ipynb` to get some general information on the
 workshop.